YuezhenQin/YuezhenQin/README.md

 @Yuezhen Qin is a software developer from Beijing, China.
-His background is that he lives in Guangzhou, China and studied Computer Science at the University of Warwick.
+He lives in Guangzhou, China and studied MSc.
+CompSci at the University of Warwick.

 He implements data structures, algorithms, and worked on full stack.
 Now he places his focus on blockchain and smart contract security.